Cwarcup/personal-blog/data/blog/bootcamp/wk7/37-unit-integration-testing.md

 Jest is the framework we use to run our tests.
 Is built into React by default.

 - `npm run test` will start Jest in watch mode and run the tests
-- `npm run test -- --coverage` will start Jest in watch mode and show your coverage status after each test
+- `npm test -- --coverage --watchAll=false` will start Jest in watch mode and show your coverage status after each test

 ### JestDOM